Reaffirming a Challenge to Bohmian Mechanics: A bidirectional Bohmian model

-We introduce an extension of the Bohm framework, namely a bidirectional Bohmian model.
 In this model, each particle carries an additional discrete label $\sigma=\pm1$ that specifies the direction of motion: $\sigma=+1$ corresponds to a particle moving to the right, and $\sigma=-1$ to a particle moving to the left.
-The ensemble is chosen with equal weights in the two directions.
-The total particle density and the total flux are obtained by summing over the respective contributions of the two directions:
+The two directional subensembles add up to the quantum density $\rho(x)$, while their currents add up to the net flux.
 The guiding rules are defined as follows.
-For $x>0$, which we refer to as the \emph{right} or \textit{evanescent} region, particles move with constant speed $v_{R}=\sqrt{2(V_{0}-E)/m}$ according to the guiding equation $\dot{x}=\sigma v_{R}$, where $\sigma=\pm1$ indicates the direction of motion.
-Note that the speed $v_{R}$ corresponds to the speed in Eq. \ref{eq:speed}.
+For $x>0$, which we refer to as the \emph{right} or \textit{evanescent} region, particles move with constant speed $v=\sqrt{2(V_{0}-E)/m}$ according to the guiding equation $\dot{x}=\sigma v$, where $\sigma=\pm1$ indicates the direction of motion.
+Note that the speed $v$ corresponds to the speed in Eq.~\eqref{eq:speed}.
 Each right-mover ($\sigma=+1$) is assigned a random turning point $x^{\star}>0$, drawn from the exponential distribution $p(x^{\star})=2\kappa e^{-2\kappa x^{\star}}$.
-At this point it flips to $\sigma=-1$ and propagates back to the left with velocity $-v_{R}$.
-For $x<0$, which we refer to as the \textit{left} region, we take the particle fluxes associated with the two directions to be constant, equal in magnitude but opposite in sign, $j_{+1}(x)=-j_{-1}(x)=j_{L}$.
+At this point it flips to $\sigma=-1$ and propagates back to the left with velocity $-v$.
+For $x<0$, which we refer to as the \textit{left} region, we take the particle fluxes associated with the two directions to be constant, equal in magnitude but opposite in sign, $j_{+1}(x)=-j_{-1}(x)=j_{\mathrm{in}}$.
 Thus, the net flux vanishes.
-The (local) speed is defined as $v_{L}(x)=2j_{L}/\rho_{L}(x)$, and the guiding equation as $\dot{x}=\sigma v_{L}$, where $\rho_{L}(x)$ denotes the total density in the left region.
+The guiding equation is $\dot{x}=\sigma\,2j_{\mathrm{in}}/\rho(x)$.

 Boundary rules at $x=0$ are defined as follows.
-When a right-moving particle in the left region reaches the boundary, it undergoes one of two possible outcomes: with probability $a$, it enters the evanescent region as a right-mover ($\sigma=+1$) with a freshly sampled turning point $x^{\star}$; with probability $1-a$, it is immediately reflected and turned into a left-mover ($\sigma=-1$) at $x=0$.
+When a right-moving particle in the left region reaches the boundary, it undergoes one of two possible outcomes: with probability $a$, it enters the evanescent region as a right-mover with a freshly sampled turning point $x^{\star}$; with probability $1-a$, it is immediately reflected and turned into a left-mover ($\sigma=-1$) at $x=0$.
 Left-movers originating from the right region cross the boundary at $x=0$ without reflection and continue their motion in the left region as left-movers.